 It is always a good idea to purchase travel insurance to explore Vanuatu.
-It will make things easier if an incident happens and will give you a peace of mind to enjoy your volcano tour to its fullest.
-Click here to get a quote with the travel insurance provider we chose for our Vanuatu trip.
+It will make things easier if an incident happens and will give you peace of mind to enjoy your volcano tour to its fullest.
+Click here to get a quote from the travel insurance provider we chose for our Vanuatu trip.

 Have you participated in a Tanna volcano tour?
 Share your experience in the comments below!

 Information gathered in this article is from our personal experience in June 2018 and feedback from other travellers.
 If you experienced something different when visiting Tanna volcano or believe something is missing or inaccurate, please leave a comment below.